 The Financial Overview on pages 12 to 15 show the General Balances of the Council split between Delegated Schools' and Non-Delegated Services.
-The Council's Non-Delegated Services' General Balances are £6.984m.
-This level of Balances is considered the least necessary given the impact of COVID-19 on the Council's financial position in 2020/2021 and future years.
+The Council's Non-Delegated Services' General Balances are £11.278m.
+This level of Balances is considered the least necessary given the impact of COVID-19 on the Council's financial position in 2021/2022 and future years.

-The Council has £20.634m of capital resources available as at 31 March 2020 (£16.063m as at 31 March 2019).
-These are amounts already received that will be used to fund the Council's Capital Investment Plan in 2020/2021 and future years (see pages 15 to 17).
+The Council has £29.206m of capital resources available as at 31 March 2021 (£20.634m as at 31 March 2020).
+These are amounts already received that will be used to fund the Council's Capital Investment Plan in 2021/2022 and future years (see pages 15 to 17).
 This Plan will be vital in assisting the Borough's recovery from the pandemic.

-The Council also has £35.888m of Earmarked Reserves as at 31 March 2020 (£29.591m as at 31 March 2019).
-These are described in Note 34.
+The Council also has £98.313m of Earmarked Reserves as at 31 March 2021 (£35.888m as at 31 March 2020).
+These are described in Note 35.
 This includes previously received revenue grants and contributions that have yet to be applied and reserves that relate to schools.
+The significant increase in Earmarked Reserves is mainly due to S31 Business Rates grants received to compensate the Council for the loss of income due to the government introducing an expanded retail relief scheme (this grant will offset the resulting deficit in 2021/2022) as well as COVID19 funding received in 2020/2021 which will be utilised in 2021/2022.
 Earmarked Reserves are held by the Council to fund anticipated future expenditure of a non-recurring nature.
 If these resources were not available, then the expenditure would need to be funded from the Council's in-year Revenue Budget which would require additional savings to be made in order to make funding available.
 Given the financial challenges from COVID-19, the Council may need to utilise its Earmarked Reserves to temporarily fund costs / loss of income not covered by Government support.
 These reserves will need to be replenished in future years which will require savings to be achieved.

-The Council also has negative £101.572m of Unusable Reserves as at 31 March 2020 (negative £146.935m as at 31 March 2019).
+The Council also has negative £222.631m of Unusable Reserves as at 31 March 2021 (negative £101.572m as at 31 March 2020).
 These are accounts required under accounting regulations and are not available to support, or a call against, Council expenditure.
-Unusable Reserves are negative mainly due to the notional deficit on the Pension Reserve of £402m (£395m relating to the Local Government Pension Scheme).
+Unusable Reserves are negative mainly due to the notional deficit on the Pension Reserve of £471m (£465m relating to the Local Government Pension Scheme).
 As explained in the Pension Liability section on page 21, this is a notional figure and is calculated using a different set of assumptions (in line with accounting practice) than those used to calculate the deficit repayments required.
 The latest valuation was completed during 2019/2020 and there has been a significant improvement in the Council's funding position resulting in the Council's overall deficit being £4m.
 However, it should be noted that the value of the deficit is highly dependent on market conditions at the time of the valuation and can vary significantly between valuations.

-Due to the notional deficit on the Pension Reserve the Council's overall reserves are a negative £27.243m.
+Due to the notional deficit on the Pension Reserve the Council's overall reserves are a negative £68.158m.
 This negative position does not give rise to the same risks to financial sustainability as it would for a company in the private sector due to the deficit on the Pension Fund being notional rather than impacting on the cash flows of the Council.